wp-plugins/wp-photo-album-plus/readme.txt

 * 018: Appearence setting did not work on fullsize name and description.
 Fixed.
 * 019: %%wppa%% %%photo=..%% %%size=..%% %%align=..%% now also works as expected for single portrait images. size = width when single photo.
 * 020: Fixed a layout problem in RSS that was a side effect of a patch for IE.
+* 021: Suppressed a warning message when the php config does not allow you to change the time limit.

 = 2.4.4 =